 Do the wave at dinner

 Can’t get to Portugal’s riviera–the Algarve–right now?
 (Who can?!)
-You can still entertain as if you have a magnificent veranda overlooking the Atlantic with these iridescent blue wave stoneware ceramic place settings.
+You can still entertain as if you have a magnificent veranda overlooking the Atlantic with this iridescent blue wave stoneware ceramic dinner plate.
 Pastéis de bacalhau, anyone?

 A bit of Portuguesa in every corner

-Made in the Porto area of Portugal, these vases are thrown by hand on a potter’s wheel and hand-painted.
-The blue and white, a traditional color combo, screams Portuguese.
+Made in the Portugal, these are thrown by hand on a potter’s wheel and hand-painted.
+The blue and white floral motif, a traditional color combo, screams Portuguese.
 Just like guests will be screaming their envy.